Modern YEAR FIVE

 –Batman: Dark Victory #10 by Jeph Loeb/Tim Sale (2000)

 July 4.
 While a bored Dick lounges at Wayne Manor, Batman, Gordon, and his elite squad go hunting in the sewers.
 The heroes fight Two-Face, Joker, Mad Hatter, and Mr. Freeze.
 (Mr. Zero has officially changed his name!)
 They realize that the Hangman is down there too, finding one of Gordon’s squad hanged.
 The villains scatter, but Gordon arrests and jails Two-Face.
 Later, Dick sneaks out to Haly’s Circus to witness Edward Skeevers and another hood roughing up Pop Haly.
 Dick tries to intervene but gets knocked-out.
 Batman shows up, sends the bad guys packing, and takes Dick to the Batcave to recover.
 Dick wakes up, surprised at his surroundings.
 Batman unmasks and reveals his secret.
-Robin Annual #4 details this night as well, although significant additions have been made.
+Notably, when Dick asks where he is, Batman says, “I never thought to give it a name.”
+However, it’s already been called the “Batcave” multiple times by this juncture, so we should ignore that line.
+Robin Annual #4 also details the very same night as Dark Victory #10, although significant additions have been made.
 First, we get a scene showing Bruce and Dick talking about how he won’t go to school—Alfred will tutor him instead.
 Bruce mentions that it’s too late in the year to sign him up for a real school, which doesn’t make sense and should probably be ignored.
 Second, Bruce takes Dick upstairs into Wayne Manor from the Batcave before unmasking.
 Third, Skeevers and a few other hoods (not just one) are roughing up Pop Haly and they wind up shooting him dead!
 I’m not sure Pop Haly’s death is meant to be canon or not—we do see Haly alive again, but only in three issues.
 The first issue is New Titans #60, published well before Robin Annual #4, meaning Haly’s appearance there is retconned away.
 The second and third issues are Nightwing Vol. 2 #102-103, which already has some shaky continuity to begin with.
 Since we don’t see or hear from Pop in any other issues ever again (besides those three), I’m leaning toward canonizing the death of Pop Haly.
 Makes sense.
 It’s really up to you which version—the Dark Victory #10 version or the Robin Annual #4 version—you want to go with.
 They essentially tell the same story, with a few differences.
 A flashback from Robin Vol. 2 #0 also shows a version of Batman revealing his secret ID to Dick for the first time, but it doesn’t jibe with any other version, so it must be non-canon.
 In this version, Bruce and Alfred simply bring Dick down into the Batcave.
 Likewise, in a flashback from Batman #682, Batman simply brings Dick down into the Batcave.
-And in this version, we are told that months pass in-between Dick’s adoption and Bruce’s big reveal.
-Only a few weeks pass.
+And, in this version, we are told that months pass in-between Dick’s adoption and Bruce’s big reveal.
+However, only a few weeks pass.

 –FLASHBACK: From Robin Annual #4.
 July 6.
 Dick attends Pop Haly’s funeral along with several of his friends, including ringmaster Stan Rutledge.
 Afterward, Batman asks him about the funeral and updates him on the search for Tony Zucco, who is still in hiding.